Silverwolf90/game-of-life/README.md

 )
 ```

-However, due to the untyped nature of JS, a caveat to this point-free style is that not obvious what we need to pass to `someTransformation` and there is no compiler/type-checker to tell you you're making a mistake.
+However, due to the untyped nature of JS, there is a caveat to this point-free style: it's not obvious what we need to pass to `someTransformation` and there is no compiler/type-checker identify related mistakes.
 We can look at the first function and infer that we need an array, but what does the array need to contain?
 We'd have to look at the definition of that function to figure it out.
 So to avoid this problem, simply wrap the composed function in a function that takes one argument and passes it to composed function.

 ```javascript
 const someTransformation =